 On 12th July, CAGE and Islam21C hosted “Facing off Tyrants”; an event which outlined the principles mankind should adhere to in order to face off tyranny and revive divine justice.

-Under the hashtag #DumpTrump, Friends of Al-Aqsa arranged for an outdoor Jumu’ah prayer alongside MAB (Muslim Association of Britain) on at Cavendish Square Gardens in London, after which the attendees joined the marches across London.
+Under the hashtag #DumpTrump, Friends of Al-Aqsa arranged for an outdoor Jumu’ah prayer alongside MAB (Muslim Association of Britain) at Cavendish Square Gardens in London, after which the attendees joined the marches across London.

 Tomorrow sees Trump head to Scotland for a round of golf; no doubt with his ego battered and bruised by a truly British welcome, while his British counterpart Theresa May will turn her attention back to her embarrassing “strong and stable” leadership.